oomaar/twitter-clone-react/README.md

 ### Description
 This is a single page application, Twitter homepage Clone.
 This was not just following a tutorial on youtube!
+I CODED THIS ON MY OWN WITH SOME HELP FROM A TUTORIAL.
 This was Built using ReactJS, Firebase, CSS and JSX.
 Darkmode functionality, Live Tweeting, Responsive To All View Ports.